ihsan-salman/Macgyver-game-P3/README.md

 # Macgyver game

 Here is the game of Macgyver' maze.
-There are many items that you have to collet to defeat the guardian.
+There are many items that you have to collect to defeat the guardian.

 # Installation and requierement